 Low Power | Yes |

-ATmega328p Datasheet:
+ATmega328p datasheet

-Atmega328p datasheet contains all the information you need to get started with it.
+The atmega328p datasheet contains all the information you need to get started with it.

 **To download the Atmega328p datasheet, click here